JOSETTE & JEAN-YVES CHEVALIER

-The Vendée site, and especially running the company, entailed taking a 12-year ‘boat hiatus’.
-After selling NV, we purchased a First 42 S7.
-Finished are the regattas, giving way to “fast” cruises in the Mediterranean (mainly in Greece and Turkey).
+Settling in the Vendée department and running the company, meant we had to take a 12-year ‘boat break’.
+After selling NV, we bought a First 42 S7, great for starting cruising.
+Instead of regattas, we started on “fast” cruises in the Mediterranean (mainly Greece and Turkey).

 A style of sailing that we had to get used to (mooring, dock ends, etc.)

-Next, we bought a Centurion 45 S for more comfort and let’s say... for fun.
+Next, we bought a Centurion 45 S for more comfort and let’s say it... for fun.
 We decided to sell the boat to embark on another form of travel, the motorhome.

-Coming from regattas then sailing races, the essential product remains the sprayhood for use in the Mediterranean.
+Used to regattas then cruising, the basic product remains the sprayhood for use in the Mediterranean.

-The cover must be flexible, shielding, aesthetic and complement the look of the boat flawlessly.
+The cover must be modular, shielding, stylish and seamlessly complement the look of the boat.